 Fotile Sink Dishwasher

-A new option that takes an interesting approach to having a dishwasher onboard your RV is the new Fotile Sink Dishwasher.
-This model uses a top-loading dishwasher that’s built into the space a second, side-by-side sink would occupy.
-It’s smaller than some other options, but may be the best choice for your RV.
+A new option that takes an interesting approach to having a dishwasher on board your RV is the Fotile Sink Dishwasher.
+This model features a top-loading dishwasher that’s built into the space where a second, side-by-side sink would typically be located.
+It’s smaller than some other options, but it may be the best choice for your RV.

 We have a whole article dedicated to this option, so check it out: Fotile Sink Dishwasher: Is This Space-Saving Combo Good For RVs?